 AT&T spokesperson Jenny Parker says that while the agreement paves the way for an "even richer and more innovative online experience for consumers, it also reflects the changes in the marketplace where search, advertising and mobile have become increasingly important growth areas."

 As for AT&T U-verse TV customers, they will continue to have access to Yahoo content through the service's interactive AT&T U-bar feature, where available.
 The AT&T U-bar enables subscribers to view stock quotes, weather forecasts, traffic information, and sports scores on their TV screens in an area below the program they're currently watching, without interrupting their program.
-While this feature provides Yahoo content to U-verse subscribers, it does not provide opportunities for marketers.
+While this feature provides Yahoo content to U-verse subscribers, it doesn't provide opportunities for marketers.